To help understand how the fitting of each shoe runs, we have categorised them into 2 'grades'.

 Q: How do your shoes compare in sizing to other brands?

 Our shoes generally run slightly larger than other fashion brands, particularly vs UK and US brands.

 Q: I have wide feet/high arches/bunions/swelling - should I size up?

-Instead of sizing up, we normally recommend choosing a wide fitting leather style and spending time softening and stretching the upper.
+Instead of sizing up, we normally recommend choosing one of our wider fitting styles - Montpellier or Peta - and spending time softening and stretching the upper.
 Our shoes run slightly large so if you size up, you may risk having a shoe that is too long.

 Q: My shoes feel really tight!
 Should I size up?

 If they feel too tight in length, we recommend exchanging for a size up.
 If it is only the width that is tight, we recommend spending time to stretch and soften the upper.
 Use our hairdryer+socks trick for an easy and painless method of stretching out your new shoes.

 Q: My shoes feel a bit loose!
 Should I size down?